fdmanana/term_cache/README.md

 *a value is*: user specified value, value's size, access timestamp, and a timer (if the TTL option is given)

-Generally term_cache_dict offers the best performance for large datasets.
-Some performance tests will be added in a near future.

 Each cache instance can be configured with the following parameters: